jasonchaffee/macosx/README.md

-# macosx
+# macOS
-Setup scripts for Mac OSX
+Setup scripts for macOS